 This worksheet contains instructions for using the spreadsheet and adapting it to your household's needs.

-I've also made the Help Files and instructions available for download on the FAQs and Stuff page.
+I've also made the Help Files and instructions available for download as a PDF file.
 They're free for the clicking.
-I figure that by doing this, readers can get a better idea for the spreadsheet's purposes, capabilities, and "operating requirements."
+I figure that by doing this, readers can get a better idea for the spreadsheet's purposes, capabilities, and operating requirements.
 (Of which, incidentally, there aren't many!)

 What Sets It Apart?

 1. Easy setup!
-The Spending Plan worksheet automatically creates the categories and amounts in the Freedom Account Register and Auto-Deposit option without special skills.
+The Spending Plan worksheet automatically creates the categories and amounts in the Freedom Account Register and Auto-Deposit option without ANY duplication of effort on your part.
 There is no copy-and-pasting required!
 Subaccount names and budget amounts can be easily changed, or even stopped, at any time.

-2. 20 subaccount Columns.
-The Freedom Account Register can display up to 20 subaccount columns, and it does this on one page.
+2. NEW!
+30 subaccount columns.
+The Freedom Account Register can display up to 30 subaccount columns, and it does this on one page.
 All totals are on one page, ready to see at a glance.
 (With most workbooks, you have to shift between multiple pages to view transaction activity or totals.)

 3. Easily change Deposit Goals.
 Your deposit goals are easily changeable according to user preference: Monthly, Bi-Monthly, Bi-Weekly, or Weekly.